 If you sustained injuries in an accident that was not your fault and have to pay costly medical bills or miss work as a result, we may be able to help.
 Jaroslawicz & Jaros PLLC has handled personal-injury claims since 1980, and we have recovered more than $2 billion in damages for clients in that time.
 Call us today at 212.227.2780 to speak to a personal-injury attorney in New York City,

-If it is evident that the defendant is responsible for the accident, then he or she will likely be wary of going in front of a sympathetic jury.
-By offering a lucrative settlement deal, though, the defendant can avert some risk and avoid the cost of going to court.
+The defendant can control the risk and avoid the costs of a trial.
+If it is evident that the defendant is responsible for the accident, then the defendant may be wary of going to a trial in front of a sympathetic jury.
+By offering a reasonable settlement the defendant averts the risk of a large verdict and also avoids the costs of a trial.

-If the defendant is a large corporation that sells goods or services, its net worth depends on how consumers view it.
-A lengthy trial could result in bad press, and many defendants settle quietly in an attempt to keep the media at bay, especially if a defective product caused the accident.
+The defendant can keep the case out of the public eye.
+If the defendant is a large corporation that sells goods or services, it's worth depends on how consumers view it.
+A trial may result in bad press, and many defendants settle quietly in an attempt to keep the media at bay.

-Even with damning evidence, there is no way to be certain how a trial will end.
+A settlement will guarantee the plaintiff at least some compensation.
+Even with damning evidence, there is no way to be certain how a trial and jury verdict will end.
 When it comes to a settlement, though, the plaintiff will receive at least some compensation for his or her injuries.
 Even though it might seem like settling provides defendants with most of the benefits, settling is often better than going to trial for all parties involved.
-Surprisingly, most of the plaintiffs in the study who passed up settlement offers and proceeded to go to trial actually ended up getting less money than they would have if they had taken the original offer.
+In studies,surprisingly, most plaintiffs who passed up settlement offers and proceeded to go to trial actually ended up getting less money than they would have if they had taken the original offer.